dnjo/gpg-guide/README.md

 # GPG and git guide

 ## Introduction
-This guide mainly focuses on using GPG together with git and and services such as GitHub and GitLab from the perspective of a developer.
+This guide mainly focuses on using GPG together with git and services such as GitHub and GitLab from the perspective of a developer.
 It is therefore fairly practical and does not cover the various security concepts that is used by GPG.

 The main benefits of using GPG as a developer/git user:
 - I can certify that I have made a certain change by signing my git commits.